Head-on view of derailed

 father and a fireman.
 He was riding the Montauk to Jamaica train that

-was overturned by juveniles, west of Bridgehampton, in 1965.
+was overturned by juveniles, east of Easthampton, in 1966.
 Ed

 relates this story and has provided these images.
 If you ever needed a